 Richardson is also working in the studio with a young singer-songwriter named Maisie Bull, producing alongside Steven Gillis (Chicago studio owner and drummer, formerly of Filter and currently of Cathy Richardson Band).

 "Maisie has an incredible voice and is a tremendous songwriter.
 She has a great career ahead of her," predicts Richardson.
-Ms. Bull will open the show at Evanston SPACE on November 25th.
+Ms. Bull will open the show at City Winery June 9th.

 For more on Cathy Richardson: